Characterizing Spin-Orbit Torques by Tensorial Spin Hall Magnetoresistance: Abstract

 \section{Abstract}

 Magnetoresistance (MR) provides a crucial tool for experimentally studying spin torques.
 While MR is well established in the device geometry of the spin Hall effect (SHE), as exemplified by the magnet/heavy-metal heterostructures, its role and manifestation beyond the SHE paradigm remain elusive.
-Here we propose a previously unknown form of MR where the underlying charge-to-spin conversion and its inverse process violate the simple geometry of the SHE, calling for tensorial descriptions.
-This novel MR can generate a series of unique harmonic responses essential for the experimental characterization of unconventional spin-orbit torques in non-SHE materials.
-Our results are demonstrated in semimetal WTe$_2$ thin films.
+We propose a hitherto unknown form of MR where the underlying charge-to-spin conversion and its inverse process violate the simple geometry of the SHE, calling for tensorial descriptions.
+This MR can generate a series of unique harmonic responses essential for the experimental characterization of unconventional spin-orbit torques in non-SHE materials.
+We demonstrate these harmonic signals with semimetal WTe$_2$ in mind but the results are not restricted to specific materials.

 Spin torques are essential for achieving effective control of magnetism through electrical currents, which holds great potential in modern electronics~\cite{SOTroadmap,ryu2020current,hirohata2020review,ramaswamy2018recent}.
 An important way of generating spin torques is to take advantage of the spin-orbit coupling in non-magnetic materials (such as heavy metals) that enables the spin Hall effect (SHE)~\cite{SHEhirsch,SHErmp,hoffmann2013spin}, converting a charge current into a transverse spin current.
 The spin current will then deliver spin angular momenta to, hence driving, the magnetic order of an adjacent material in the form of spin-orbit torque (SOT)~\cite{SOTrmp,SOTsongreview,amin2016spin}.
 As a salient feature of the SHE~\cite{SHGeometry}, the spin polarization, the charge current, and the transport direction of spins are mutually orthogonal.